 Staying sober after rehab is the gift that keeps giving.
 At this point, congratulations are in order.
-You were honest enough with yourself to recognize there was a major problem in your life, that problem being your addiction to drugs.
+You were honest enough with yourself to recognize there was a major problem in your life, that problem being your drug addiction.
 You were brave enough to admit you needed help, so you sought a women’s drug rehab center.

 You went through the tough withdrawals, sat down for group counseling and one-on-one therapy, and met with doctors and other medical staff.
-This drug rehab for women benefited you, but now you’re about to leave the facility since you’ve successfully completed the program and the goal is staying sober after rehab.
+Drug rehab for women benefited you, but now you’re about to leave the facility since you’ve successfully completed the program and the goal is staying sober after rehab.

 Admittedly, you’re nervous and excited.
 You’re glad to start a new life, but in the back of your mind, you’re scared of slipping back into old habits.
 How do you prioritize your sobriety in your new life?
 Here are some tips.